-- Window Visits: Closed window visits are welcomed, with physical-distancing of 6 feet.
-More details available from each community
+- Window Visits: Open window visits are welcomed, with physical distancing of 6 feet.
+More details available from each community.

-- Team Member Screening: Checking temperatures on arrival and at the end of shifts
+- Team Member Health Screening: Checking temperatures on arrival and at the end of shifts

-- We’re wearing face masks and appropriate PPE to reduce transmission of the virus
+- The use of face masks and all appropriate PPE by team members to reduce transmission of the virus

 - Those we serve are wearing face masks when receiving cares or when out of their apartments